felipejfc/django_google_auth/README.md

 ```
 GOOGLE_AUTH_REDIRECT_URL/?code=xxxxxxxxx#
 ```
-Code should then be exchanged by an access token and refresh token (this will also create a Django User)
+Code should then be exchanged by an app token (this will also create a Django User and register google auth and refresh token in the database for further use authenticating every request against google)
 ```
 curl -X POST "localhost:5000/google_auth/authenticate/?code=xxxxxxxxx"
-{"access_token": "ya29.xxxxxxxxxxxxxxxxxx-xxxxxxxxxxxxxx-xxxxxxxxxxxxxxx", "refresh_token": xxxxxxxxxxxxx, "token_expiry": "2017-09-05T21:46:33.809210", "email": "me@felipejfc.com"}
+{"token": "xxxxxxxxx-xxxxxxxxxxxxxx-xxxxxxxxxxxxxxx", "email": "me@felipejfc.com"}
 ```

 ### Authenticating requests
 After completing the above flow, to authenticate an user's request, set an Authorization header
 ```
-Authorization: token ya29.xxxxxxxxxxxxxxxxxxxxxxxx-xxxxxxxxxxxxxxxxxxxxx-xxxxxxxxxxxxxxxxxxxxxxxxxxxx
+Authorization: token xxxxxxxxxx-xxxxxxxxxxxxxxx-xxxxxxxxxxxxxxxxx
 ```

-### Rest Framework
+##### Rest Framework
 For django rest framework, add google_auth.authentication.GoogleAuthAuthentication to REST_FRAMEWORK.DEFAULT_AUTHENTICATOR_CLASSES
 ```
     'DEFAULT_AUTHENTICATION_CLASSES': (